DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

-Real-time websites are similar to presentation websites because they are also heavy, need a subject to contain across the grid, and are built through (linearly-oriented)compression.
+Real-time websites are similar to presentation websites because they are also heavy, need a subject to contain across the grid, and are built through (linearly-oriented) compression.
 The experiences of the two, however, differ.

 Real-time websites are immersive through their interaction design.
 Not visually immersive, like virtual reality, but just enough to make one forget about the passing of time.
-Built with the purpose to make the users feel connected, they allow their users to interact with conversation triggering components (i.e. chat, ability to comment, poke, block, report, like, heart, delete, edit, send, undo…).
+Built with the purpose to make the users feel connected, they allow their users to interact with conversation-triggering components (i.e. chat, ability to comment, poke, block, report, like, heart, delete, edit, send, undo…).
 These user interactions are extracted in texts, feedback, rating, opinions, preferences, and so on.
 They are also known as bits.